Apparitions, Conjunctions & Elongations

 Having ruled out (on practical grounds) daylight observations of Venus by the naked-eye, it follows that the optimum time to catch the planet is when it is highest in the sky, either before sunrise (for morning apparitions) or after sunset (for evening apparitions).

-In the tables which follow, the direction and altitude of Venus are listed for a variety of latitudes at a point in time thirty minutes before sunrise/after sunset.
+In the tables which follow, the direction and altitude of Venus are listed for a variety of latitudes (for the years 2010 to 2020) at a point in time thirty minutes before sunrise/after sunset.
 While this might seem an arbitrary time to adopt, it is useful in that the planet is almost always visible by this time (though the sky itself will not normally be dark enough for stars to be seen).
 The planet will also be about as high in the sky as it can possibly be whilst still being clearly visible to the naked-eye (thus allowing a telescope to be pointed at it safely, under twilit conditions).
 For evening apparitions, thirty minutes after sunset is also the time at which observers hunting for Mercury will often begin their search for that planet (if it is also undergoing an evening apparition).